grandua/atera-mcp-server/ReadMe.md

 ## About Project

-This project is to convert .NET8/MCP SDK project copied from Planner MCP server into .NET project for Atera API ticket management MCP server.
+This project is to convert .NET8/MCP SDK project copied from Atera MCP server into .NET project for Atera API ticket management MCP server.
-PlannerMcp has a fully working Echo 101 MCP tool.
+AteraMcp has a fully working Echo 101 MCP tool.
-Eventually we will convert this PlannnerMCP MCP server into Atera MCP server for Atera API.
+Eventually we will convert this AteraMcp MCP server into Atera MCP server for Atera API.

 ## To Do